Make an Appointment: [email protected] | 804-210-5511

 Eye Movement Desensitization and Reprocessing (EMDR) therapy is an integrative psychotherapy approach that has been extensively researched and proven effective for the treatment of trauma.
 EMDR is a set of standardized protocols that incorporates elements from different treatment approaches.

-EMDR therapy is an integrative psychotherapy and uses a technique called bilateral stimulation to repeatedly activate opposite sides of the brain.
-Therapists often use eye movements to facilitate the bilateral stimulation.
+EMDR therapy uses a technique called bilateral stimulation to repeatedly activate opposite sides of the brain.
+Therapists often use eye movements to facilitate this process.
 These eye movements mimic the period of sleep referred to as rapid eye movement or REM sleep, and this portion of sleep is frequently considered to be the time when the mind processes the recent events in the person’s life.

-EMDR seems to help the brain reprocess the trapped memories is such a way that normal information processing is resumed.
-Therapists often use EMDR to help clients uncover and process beliefs that developed as the result of relational traumas, or childhood abuse and/or neglect.
-For a more detailed explanation please visit EMDR Institute, Inc. or EMDRIA
+What does this accomplish?
+EMDR appears to help the brain reprocess the trapped memories in such a way that normal information processing is resumed.
+Trauma therapists like those at Sea Glass, LLC often use EMDR to help clients uncover and process beliefs that developed as the result of relational traumas, or childhood abuse and/or neglect.
+For a more detailed explanation please visit EMDR Institute, Inc. or EMDRIA.

-EMDR had been originally established as helpful for PTSD, although it’s been proven useful for treatment in the following conditions:
+EMDR had been originally established as helpful for PTSD, but since then, it’s been proven useful for treatment in the following conditions:

 • Panic Attacks